Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Inner Harbor

 I’m based in Hamburg, hence, in my mind, ports are opening to the Seven Seas.
 But obviously, also landlocked areas have always needed waterways for different purposes.
 Amazingly, Duisburg has the world’s largest inner harbor.
 It is still operated as an industrial port.
-During the booming industrial revolution, it was the central port and trading center in the area.
+During the booming Industrial Revolution, it was the central port and trading center in the area.
 With the decrease in steel production, the port lost its importance in the late 1960s.
 Then, about 20 years later, a structural change took place.

 Innenhafen in Duisburg